kimbilaontoast/kimbilaontoast.github.io/_posts/2025-06-13-vim-git-won-war.md

 ### Experimentation

 Git has what is known as 'branches'.
 Think of your work as the trunk of a tree.
-If you want to 'go out on a limb' and develop a part of your work in a certain way, you can create a 'branch' and create the work there, and then over time see if it fits back into what you are writing.
+If you want to 'go out on a limb' and develop a part of your work in a certain way, you can create a 'branch' and create the work there, and then over time see if it fits back into what you're writing.
 If it does, you can merge that branch back into the main body of the work.
-This allows writers to create divergent versions of their work for experimenting and exploring without altering the main body of the work, and it can be useful for a whole host of things such as story structure, alternative narrative, structural changes, and so on.
+This allows writers to create divergent versions of their work for experimenting and exploring without altering the main body of the work, and it can be useful for a whole host of things such as story structure, alternative narratives, structural changes, and so on.

 ### Collaboration